adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-12-forestry-to-cloudcannon-the-full-migration-guide.md

 ### Deployment

-Forestry relies on 3rd party hosting providers to publish the website live.
+Forestry relied on third-party hosting providers to publish the website live.
 CloudCannon includes top tier CI/CD and global hosting as part of its offering.
 Content changes made in the CloudCannon CMS automatically kick off an SSG build, deploy to a global network across 250 cities, invalidates the cache, and is ready to scale to handle your traffic.
 Or you can keep your current hosting and just use CloudCannon as your CMS.

 ## Making the switch